DimitriPalmer22/Relapse-Code-Documentation/_temp/03-15 Game Architecture with Scriptable Objects.md

 ### Components
 - Break things up into components that do 1 thing and only 1 thing.
 ## Editable (At runtime)
+- Focus on data-driven design.
+- Our game is data.
+Our systems are machines that process this data.
+- Change the game without changing code.
+- This allows for *emergent design*: Designers can make things without having to ask for a specific feature.
+We can make new game mechanics we didn't even know existed.

 ## Debuggable